latenitefilms/BRAWToolbox/docs/troubleshooting.md

 ![Screenshot](static/pluginkit.png)

+You can also try completely [uninstall BRAW Toolbox](https://brawtoolbox.io/uninstall/) and reinstall from the Mac App Store.

-If you don't see something similar to the above, or things are still not working, please post an issue [here](https://github.com/latenitefilms/BRAWToolbox/issues).
+If things are still not working, please post an issue [here](https://github.com/latenitefilms/BRAWToolbox/issues).

 ---